 ...
-[P]ast assumptions were often manipulated by the prior pension boards in order to minimize the "cost" of pensions to and refers to Prisma, Reddy, Blackstone, Schwarzman, PAAMCO and Buchan for periods prior to 2012.
-It should be understood that events prior to 2012 are at this point only alleged to be the responsibility of KKR, Kravis or Roberts to the extent KKR may have acquired the liabilities of Prisma upon its acquisition of Prisma.
+[P]ast assumptions were often manipulated by the prior pension boards in order to minimize the "cost" of pensions to the state budget.

-the state budget.
 Unreasonably high investment expectations were made and funding was based on false payroll numbers.

 The result was to provide a false sense of security and justify smaller than necessary contributions to the pension plans.
 This was a morally negligent and irresponsible thing to do."